Thanks to my Mavens that have helped me research this topic 🙂

 - Bladder Dysfunction

 1) POTS is a symptom of a nervous system that is out of balance, but there are many factors that can contribute to its manifestation.
 Healing the nervous system will be one of the biggest helps in healing POTS.
+Looking for underlying infections like Lyme and Co, EBV, parasites, etc would be the best first step.

 From my post on The Nervous System, we know that an imbalance in the nervous system can be caused by nutritional issues (whether from birth or acquired), poor diet, overuse of stimulants like coffee, constant negative thinking, physical/emotional traumas as well as toxic metal build-up and chemicals that harm the hypothalamus and pituitary gland.
 Constant stress like a physically demanding job can also cause an imbalance because the person is nearly always in a “fight-or-flight” situation.
 Many people notice that POTS starts right after an extremely stressful event.